BrittneyOleniacz/Latitudinal_Weather_Trends/README.md

 * Northern Hemisphere - Wind Speed (mph) vs. Latitude
 * Southern Hemisphere - Wind Speed (mph) vs. Latitude

-After each pair of plots explain what the linear regression is modeling such as any relationships you notice and any other analysis you may have.

-Your final product must:
+For a final product, I wrote code to:
-* Randomly select **at least** 500 unique (non-repeat) cities based on latitude and longitude.
+* Randomly select 500+ unique (non-repeat) cities based on latitude and longitude.
 * Perform a weather check on each of the cities using a series of successive API calls.
 * Include a print log of each city as it's being processed with the city number and city name.
 * Save a CSV of all retrieved data and a PNG image for each scatter plot.

 ### Vacation
 Now let's use your skills in working with weather data to plan future vacations.
 * **Note:** Remember that any API usage beyond the $200 credit will be charged to your personal account.
 You can set quotas and limits to your daily requests to be sure you can't be charged.
 Check out [Google Maps Platform Billing](https://developers.google.com/maps/billing/gmp-billing#monitor-and-restrict-consumption) and [Manage your cost of use](https://developers.google.com/maps/documentation/javascript/usage-and-billing#set-caps) for more information.

 * Create a heat map that displays the humidity for every city found.